agkj/SC1015---NBA-Project/README.md

 -----------------------------
 # Data filtering

-1. Filtering of players who have less than 70% of games played, as our data has thousand over players who have less than 70% of the games played, filtering these players out will reduce skewness in the dataset
+As our dataset has repeated players across each season and also players who played too little games which will affect the desired output of our predictions, we will be filtering out players who have played less than 70% of the games played in each season.

+By doing so, it will reduce the skewness and increase accuracy of our desired output, which is to determine the best and mediocre players in the NBA.

 ![image](https://user-images.githubusercontent.com/39144132/164891171-e5323d34-1b65-489c-a7b6-fdac6525ff38.png)

 -----------------------------